AnweshShaw/Environmental_NGO_Website/README.md

 # Environmental_NGO_Website
-This is the website which I designed as a challenge for an environmental NGO.
+This is the website which I designed and made as a challenge for an environmental NGO.
 URL : https://savestheearth.000webhostapp.com/